jdkandersson/OpenAlchemy/docs/source/technical_details/relationships.rst

 Note that, when *allOf* is used, there must be exactly one *$ref* in the list and at most one *nullable* in the list.

-The other way, which is not recommended, adds the *nullable* to the object being referenced:
+The other way, which is not recommended, adds *nullable* to the object being
+referenced:

 .. literalinclude:: ./relationships/many_to_one/nullable_not_recommended.yaml
     :language: yaml